Neural Receptive Fields, Stimulus Space Embedding and Effective Geometry of Scale-Free Networks: Introduction

 Importantly, the notion of ``locality" in these models is based on either the physical proximity between neurons or the distances observed between receptive fields~\cite{romani2010continuous}.
 Although this approach can account for certain population-level features of neuronal dynamics, including the localization of spiking, it remains phenomenological, \textit{i.e.}, based on external assessments and tuning of local connectivity to capture the structure of the stimulus space, and may therefore misrepresent the intrinsic neurophysiological computations \cite{Trppbg,RllEp,RllAtt,ClgAtt,Rll4,Bsstt,StrngHD,StrngSV,SkgDir,Smsch,Kali,Wbr,Wlls,Tsdks,WuZhang}.
 In particular, this methodology struggles in the case of the hippocampus---a deep brain network whose principal neurons, place cells, fire only within specific regions of the environment, known as their respective place fields (Fig.~\ref{f1:receptive_fields}b).

 First, this network integrates inputs from a wide array of sensory, vestibular, motor, and associative cortices, all of which are heavily processed and interwoven within a highly intricate anatomical organization and cannot be naively metrized~\cite{hartley2000modeling, araujo2001view, blair1996visual,knierim1995place, knierim1998interactions,gerlei2020grid}.

-Second, place field's localization in the environment is largely independent from the place cells' physical positions.
+Second, place field's localization in the environment is largely independent from the place cells' physical positions \cite{Moser2014}.
 Third, hippocampus exhibits a number of complex transient dynamics, \textit{e.g.}, new maps are generated upon exposure to each novel environment.
 Yet, in each map, the ongoing firing activity is localized on neurons whose place fields overlap at the animal's current location, while other cells remain suppressed, which also points at the presence of a localized activity bump.

-Indeed, such a bump can be constructed by rearranging place cells into an auxiliary topographic configuration (Fig.~\ref{f1:receptive_fields}c), which suggests that hippocampal activity may also be governed by CANN dynamics---provided one can identify a biologically plausible network connectivity that supports sufficient structural flexibility, define an appropriate metric on the impinging stimuli, and establish a mechanism capable of extracting their proximities in a way consistent with externally observed parameters.
+Indeed, such a bump can be constructed by rearranging place cells into an auxiliary topographic configuration (Fig.~\ref{f1:receptive_fields}c).
+This suggests that hippocampal activity may also be governed by CANN dynamics, provided that one can identify a biologically plausible network connectivity with sufficient structural flexibility, define an appropriate metric on the incoming stimuli, and establish a mechanism for extracting their proximities in a manner consistent with externally observed parameters.